Call:(08) 9250 4575

 Rhubarb likes enriched soil (feed it up with compost and poo) and keep it well mulched over summer.
 It will wilt and show you it needs a drink in the warmer months.
 We have found ours grows best in almost full shade – it certainly can’t cope with full summer sun.
 Rhubarb will grow well in a large pot, and you can then move it around to suit the seasons.

 Rhubarb is available in seedling form for a large part of the year, and as crowns in winter.
 Crowns are divided sections of a mature plant, lifted from the ground.
 The advantage of growing them this way is they are then able to be harvested much quicker than seedlings, which can take several years to reach maturity, and immature plants are more vulnerable in their early growth stage.
-(This picture to the right is a seedling in our garden in its second year.
+(This picture is a seedling in our garden in its second year.
 Stems are about as thick as your thumb, and only 25cm long approx.)

 If you plant a crown section, it is still recommended not to harvest during the first year, just to enable the plant to really establish itself and be robust for future seasons.
 (Although surely one or two stems might not hurt!...)
 Rhubarb plants can grow for up to 15 years, so it pays to look after them!
 They do flower and set seed – although I have never seen this.
 Apparently it is more common on older plants (4 years+), and flowering is triggered by cold winters.
 Some people recommend removing flower heads to promote more vigorous stem growth.
 Others like the spectacle.
 If you are planting several crowns, allow at least 80cms between each plant – they will eventually grow quite large, with leaf stems growing up to 75cms long.
 Plant so the crown (where there should be signs of new shoots emerging) is just at ground level.
 Don’t bury too deep.